 We still decorated up the front porch for the trick or treaters.

 I think we had more people than ever come visit us and to do something different we offered them up some wickedly popcorn this year straight from my cauldron.

 I think this year was all about a spiritual journey for me, something I needed to do.
-To take a step back, stop and relax and to embrace what Samhain truly represents.
+To take a step back, stop, relax and to embrace what Samhain truly represents.

 For me I had found my way back to Samhain rather than celebrating Halloween and I had definitely made the right choice to listen to my instincts.

-With a spooky feeling in the air, there are plenty of unseen forces having an influence when the veil is at the thinnest and it’s wise to listen to those spiritual elements that help guide us on the right path in life.
+With a spooky feeling in the air, there are plenty of unseen forces having an influence when the veil is at the thinnest, it’s wise to listen to those spiritual elements that help guide us on the right path in life.

 Sitting by the fire with all the pumpkins around gave me the chance to reflect on life and decide on some changes.

 I really think the spirit of Samhain had a big influence on me this year, there was something out there that was guiding me towards looking at the bigger picture in life and it worked.